You’ve all heard the urban legend that B vitamins give you energy.

 Well, that’s all I have for you on the best B vitamins for energy.
 I hope you learned a few things as you read this article.

 In my next post, I’m going to look at PQQ as a potential nootropic.
-It’s well known for it’s anti-aging effects.
+It’s well known for increasing energy levels, and it’s anti-aging effects.

 You don’t want to miss it!